Quick Navigation:

 Why Would You Want to Use SSD Trim?

-How to Delete An NVMe SSD Securely?
+How to Clean An NVMe SSD Securely?

 The "ATA Secure Erase" command directs the drive to flush all electrons, which makes the drive "forget" any data it has previously saved.
 The command sets the status of all accessible blocks to "erase" (which is also the state the TRIM command uses for file deletion and block recycling purposes).